 After graduating from Rutgers University’s Mason Gross School of the Arts in 1996 with her MFA, Jones created a series of drawings and collages that directly reference music and listening technologies.
 Featuring exactingly rendered line drawings of speakers and cables and found image collages of sound systems, these works led Jones to begin to break down the components of audio devices.
 Elaborating on these drawings, in the 2000s, Jones began to use acoustic ephemera (cables, noise canceling instruments, CD jewel cases, etc.) in her artwork—what she has referred to as the “physical residue of music.”
 Transforming these prosaic materials into elegantly spare sculptures and installations, looping cables so that they became graphic lines, she adopted the conceit of sculpture as drawing in space.
 At the same time, these works capitalize on the potential of repurposed sound equipment to suggest audibility through its absence.
 In contrast, her most recent large-scale sculptures are mechanisms to produce sound—their forms capable of being played by the wind.

 In support of this recovery, for more than a decade, Jones has created sound pieces that microsample and distort disparate recordings.
 The resulting audio collages, which take black avant-garde sonic movements as their source material, continue the artist’s project of challenging the dominant narrative of modernism by foregrounding African American cultural histories.
-Expanding on the conceptual ideologies that shaped these histories, Jones’s newest works, which debut this year at The Arts Club of Chicago, IL; Sterling and Francine Clark Art Institute, Williamstown, MA; and Prospect.5, New Orleans, LA, combine sound with large-scale installations and sculpture.
+Expanding on the conceptual ideologies that shaped these histories, Jones’s newest works, which debuted at The Arts Club of Chicago, IL; Sterling and Francine Clark Art Institute, Williamstown, MA (both 2020); and Prospect.5, New Orleans, LA (2021), combine sound with large-scale installations and sculpture.
 These expansive pieces challenge the vernacular of modernism, emphasizing the artist’s interest in, in her own words, “the merger of art history and music history … [and] exploring the abstract languages they construct.”
 Advocating for a holistic approach to the twentieth-century canon, these works and others by Jones ultimately bring to light the systemic inequalities that shape who and what is seen and heard.